OpenNebula/docs/source/management_and_operations/host_cluster_management/numa.rst

    HugePages_Free           1536.00         1536.00
    HugePages_Surp              0.00            0.00

-This characteristics can be also queried trough the OpenNebula CLI:
+These characteristics can be also queried through the OpenNebula CLI:

 .. code::